charlielobster/CUDA_NekRS/README.md

     cd $NEKRS_HOME/examples/turbPipePeriodic

 The nekRS example .par files are not set up to save any output.
-Add these lines, starting at line 8 to the turbPipe.par file:
+Starting at line 8, add these lines to the turbPipe.par file:

     writeControl = steps
     writeInterval = 20